OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log3_draw-animate-shape.md

 ~~~

 The varying v_Color must be declared here as well.
 The final output will be the v_Color augmented with av alpha value.
 The new attribute must be activated, like the position attribute.
-Add thos two lines  in your javascript code :
+Add those two lines  in your javascript code :

 ~~~ JavaScript
 // get attribute location